cyruscyliu/cyruscyliu.github.io/posts/2021-09-07-Research-Philosophy.md

 papers submitted to a conference, there is about half a year or one-year delay.
 How can we fill the gap?
 No, we cannot unless we are connecting or collaborating with these scholars.
 Another source of research ideas is practical requirements from users.
-This source is so so inefficient unless we are connecting or collaborating with industry people. **Practical ideas come from our research activities, and we should be curious about everything in our research activities all the time.** To make it more clear, we can put it in this way.
+This source is so inefficient unless we are connecting or collaborating with industry people. **Practical ideas come from our research activities, and we should be curious about everything in our research activities all the time.** To make it more clear, we can put it in this way.
 We can study